 For the first time in the history of fusion research, a fusion device had successfully gone through the process of nuclear licensing.
 Throughout construction, commissioning and operation, ITER's safety processes will comply with French regulations, as verified regularly through audit and inspection by the French nuclear authorities.

 In accordance with the 2006 French law on Transparency and Nuclear Security, a Local Information Commission (Commission locale d'information, or CLI) was created for ITER in 2009.
 (It functioned independently until 2014, when it was reunited with the CLI Cadarache by decision of the President of the Bouches-du-Rhône departmental Council.)
 This independent body acts as an interface between the ITER Organization and the local population for questions of nuclear safety, radioprotection and the installation's impact on personnel and the environment.
 The ITER Organization and the French Nuclear Safety Agency (ASN) provide the ITER CLI with any information necessary to the exercise of its mission.
 The group, which meets regularly, is composed of representatives from local government, environmental groups, trade unions, businesses and health professionals.

 In ITER, a runaway reaction is impossible

-Can a Fukushima-type accident happen at ITER?
-Absolutely not.
+It is absolutely impossible for a Fukushima-type accident to happen at ITER.
 The fundamental differences in the physics and technology used in fusion reactors make a fission-type nuclear meltdown or a runaway reaction impossible.
 The fusion process is inherently safe.

 In a fusion reactor, there will only be a limited amount of fuel (less than four grams) at any given moment.
 The reaction relies on a continuous input of fuel; if there is any perturbation in this process and the reaction ceases immediately.
 Even in the event of the total loss of the cooling function, ITER's confinement barriers would not be affected.
 The temperatures of the vacuum vessel that provides the first confinement barrier would under no circumstances reach the melting temperatures of the materials.